Poikilos/artspatter/readme.md

 ### GNU+Linux systems
 - Install and start MongoDB, and then install ArtSpatter (see "Installing").
+- Complete the steps in the "Configuration" section below.
 - In a terminal, cd to the root of the repo and run `yarn start-watch`
   - run it as a service usually though.
 - Next, you must build and run the react client.